o n y o u r d o o r s t e p

 On a rainy day...

-Another choice for little kids is the Coastal Children's Museum in Rockland.
+Kids will be thrilled to play at the Coastal Children's Museum in Rockland.
 Check their website for open hours and more information.
-The Jackson Memorial Library in the center of Tenants Harbor (3 minute walk from the house) has a children's storytime each week, and is a wonderful place to spend a few hours.
-The upstairs is devoted to children's books and play.
+The Jackson Memorial Library in Tenants Harbor has a children's storytime each week, and is a wonderful place for adults and children to spend a few hours.
+Be sure to check their calendar for special events.

 There are several choices for local movie theaters; the Strand Cinema in downtown Rockland has been beautifully restored and has a calendar that includes films as well as live events.
 Flagship Cinemas in nearby Thomaston is a standard multi-screen cinema.

-Windjammer Festival (Camden, early Sept) Fantastic activities and nautical events.
+Windjammer Festival (Camden, late August) Fantastic activities and nautical events.